+We are always searching for the best gaming keyboard.
 We continue our foray into Logitech’s handsome G-Line of gaming peripherals.
 It’s interesting, Logitech’s main business is far from gaming.
 Yet they continue to one-up other companies, whose sole biz is the manufacturing of gaming hardware.
 As others delve into tablets, iPhone-controlled keyboards and swanky expensive laptops, Logitech stays focused on the simple things.

 Enter the Logitech G510s gaming keyboard with embedded LCD screen.
 This is a larger non-mechanical keyboard with 18 dedicated programmable buttons, onboard playback and recording devices, monochrome LCD screen and a full host of dedicated media keys and related functions.
 It ships with the main board and instruction manual.
 To customize the programmable buttons, set profiles and record macros, you will need to download the Logitech gaming software.